bienjouejo/bienjouejo.github.io/README.md

 ## Tools

 ### Forensic: initial-triage
-Initial triage is a python program that helps retrieve the basic information during a forensic analysis, it requires a dump file as an input.
+Initial triage is a python program that helps retrieve the basic information during forensic analysis, it requires a dump file as an input.
 It creates text files as outputs named after the volatility command.

 requirements: volatility installed and working as a cmdline > $ volatility -f ...